Immanuel Quickley NBA Preview vs. the Cavaliers

 Cavaliers 2022-23 Defensive Insights

-- On defense the Cavaliers allowed 106.9 points per game last season, best in the NBA.
+- The Cavaliers were No. 1 in the NBA defensively last year, giving up 106.9 points per contest.

-- Conceding 41.2 rebounds per contest last season, the Cavaliers were second in the league in that category.
+- The Cavaliers were the second-ranked squad in the NBA last season, allowing 41.2 rebounds per contest.

-- The Cavaliers gave up 23 assists per game last season (best in the NBA).
+- The Cavaliers allowed 23 assists per contest last season (best in the league).

-- The Cavaliers were the second-ranked team in the league in terms of allowing three-pointers last season, giving up 11.3 makes per contest.
+- The Cavaliers were the second-ranked team in the NBA in terms of allowing three-pointers last year, conceding 11.3 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!